hyknn/proofhub-electron/README.md

     ```sh
     npm run build
     ```
-4. Run the AppImage or install it via deb package
+4. Run the output AppImage or install it via deb package